cptwonton/notes/maven.md

 `mvn help:describe -Dplugin=exec -Dfull` list all goals for the exec plugin (exec is not default maven plugin)

-`mvn dependency:resolve` to list all the dependencies and their transitive dependencies
+`mvn dependency:resolve` to list all the dependencies and their transitive dependencies `mvn dependency:tree` will draw out a visual tree showing the same info as above